kmicki/SteamDeckGyroDSU/README.md

 You can use the server without installing a user service.
 Granting permissions is still necessary.
 Without granting permissions it will work only when run as root.

     ./bin/sdgyrodsu

-## TODO

-- optimize CPU usage, the program uses 3% of CPU when a client (cemuhook) is connected
-- prepare a package for pacman so that building the application (and disabling readonly filesystem) won't be necessary.
-- prepare a plugin for gaming mode to enable/disable deamon